MLLMEraser: Achieving Test-Time Unlearning in Multimodal Large Language Models through Activation Steering: Experimental Setups

 \section{Experimental Setups}

-\subsection{Datasets.}
+\subsection{Datasets}

 Our experiments are conducted on {MLLMU-Bench} \citep{mllmu_bench}, a benchmark specifically designed for MLLM unlearning.
 It contains 500 fictitious personal profiles and 153 real-world celebrity profiles, each paired with a portrait and more than 14 customized question–answer pairs (7 for visual QA and 7 for textual QA).
 Evaluation is performed in both multimodal (image + text) and unimodal (text-only) settings.
-To comprehensively assess unlearning, the benchmark is partitioned into four subsets: \begin{itemize}[leftmargin=*] \item \textbf{Forget Set}: fictitious profiles designated for removal, with forgetting ratios set to 5\% and 10\%. \item \textbf{Test Set}: distribution-shifted variants of the Forget Set, constructed by paraphrasing questions with GPT-4o \citep{gpt-4o} and modifying profile images via Arc2Face \citep{Arc2Face}, used to measure generalizability. \item \textbf{Retain Set}: fictitious profiles excluded from the Forget and Test Sets, ensuring that non-target knowledge remains unaffected. \item \textbf{Real Celebrity Set}: authentic celebrity profiles, used to test robustness on real-world knowledge distinct from fictitious data. \end{itemize}

-This design enables MLLMU-Bench to jointly evaluate unlearning {effectiveness} (Forget Set), {generalizability} (Test Set), and {model utility} (Retain and Real Celebrity Sets), providing a comprehensive testbed for multimodal unlearning research.
+To comprehensively assess unlearning, the benchmark is partitioned into four subsets: \begin{itemize}[leftmargin=*] \item \textbf{Forget Set}: fictitious profiles designated for removal, with forgetting ratios set to 5\% and 10\%. \item \textbf{Test Set}: distribution-shifted variants of the Forget Set, constructed by paraphrasing questions with GPT-4o \citep{gpt-4o} and modifying profile images via Arc2Face \citep{Arc2Face}, used to measure generalizability. \item \textbf{Retain Set}: fictitious profiles excluded from the Forget and Test Sets, ensuring that non-target knowledge remains unaffected. \item \textbf{Real Celebrity Set}: authentic celebrity profiles, used to test robustness on real-world knowledge distinct from fictitious data. \end{itemize} This design enables MLLMU-Bench to jointly evaluate unlearning {effectiveness} (Forget Set), {generalizability} (Test Set), and {model utility} (Retain and Real Celebrity Sets), providing a comprehensive testbed for multimodal unlearning research.

-\subsection{Evaluation Metrics.}
+\subsection{Evaluation Metrics}

 To comprehensively evaluate MLLM unlearning, we adopt multiple metrics targeting three key aspects: {unlearning efficacy}, {generalizability}, and {model utility}.
 These properties are assessed through classification, generation, and cloze tasks.